 How to choose the bride’s wedding band

-There tend to be more options for brides when it comes to their wedding band.
-It is becoming increasingly more popular for the wedding ring to be matched up to the engagement ring, but this decision should be entirely up to the individual.
-If they do wish for the wedding band to match their engagement ring, try coordinating the metal type of the band and match the overall style as closely as possible.
+Many brides tend to opt for a wedding band which matches their engagement ring.
+If you wish to do so, try coordinating the metal type of the band and the overall style as closely as possible.
 For those with an unusual shaped or particularly large diamond engagement ring, you may wish to consider the shape of the wedding ring so it fits beautifully around the diamond.

-Traditionally wedding bands are plain, however, it has become increasingly more popular to select a ring adorned with diamonds (see our diamond education guide), perfect for those looking for a bit of extra sparkle.
-It is also good to remember the width of the wedding band will have an impact on the design, those with longer fingers may wish to opt for a thicker band.
+Another thing to consider is the width of the wedding band which will have an impact on the design, so those with longer fingers may wish to opt for a thicker band.
 Similarly, those with a larger or unusually shaped diamond engagement ring may wish to choose a thinner wedding band for a more comfortable fit.

 What should I consider when choosing band material?

-Platinum - a durable metal which pairs perfectly with diamonds and coloured gems.
+- A durable metal which pairs perfectly with diamonds and coloured gems.

-Yellow gold - a traditional precious metal great for those who tend to wear gold jewellery every day.
+- A traditional precious metal great for those who tend to wear gold jewellery every day.

-White gold - possibly the most popular gold type due to it’s elegant and versatile tone.
+- Possibly the most popular gold type due to it’s elegant and versatile tone.

-Rose gold - a fashionable metal which has become increasingly popular due to it’s pretty blush hue.
+- A fashionable metal which has become increasingly popular due to it’s pretty blush hue.

 What are bridal sets?

-Bridal sets are a great option for those wishing for both their engagement and wedding rings to match up harmoniously in both shape and style.
-The size of the diamond, the shape, the colour of the band, and the fit are carefully considered to create a beautifully fluid design.
+If you would like both your engagement and wedding ring to match harmoniously in both shape and style, why not consider bridal sets.
+Bridal sets are where both the engagement and wedding rings have been created together so that the size of the diamond, the shape, the colour of the band, and the fit are carefully considered to create a beautifully fluid design.

 Should I get insurance for the rings?

-Absolutely!
-Insurance is very important, particularly for precious jewellery.
+Insurance is advised for any precious piece of jewellery, particularly those deemed high in value.
 Before spending any money on your wedding, including your rings, it is advised to consider taking out wedding insurance.
 Once married, it is a good idea to include both wedding and engagement rings within your home insurance for further protection.